bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > boundary that is found by the boundary profiler", because that leads to success
 > in about half of the cases explored here.

-We were surprised by this.
-Based on Greenman's work (pldi'22) and the work on Reticulated Python, we fully expected shallow types and the statistical profiler to help in the lower half of the lattice.
-We will clarify in the paper.
+The results were a significant surprise to us -- and we have a large amount of experience with the design, implementation, and evaluation of gradually typed languages.
+Based on Greenman's work (pldi'22) and Siek's extensive work on Reticulated Python, we fully expected shallow types to help in the lower half of the lattice.
+We will state this starting hypothesis in the paper.

 > The bigger meaning implicit in the paper is that using a profiler in this way
 > is actually a useful strategy, which is not really borne out because of the